jayzne/practice/README.md

-push or pull, branch or merge... your choice
+push or pull, branch or merge... my choice